-SECTION 1 PURPOSE
+Section 1 PURPOSE

-The Audit Committee (sometimes referred to herein as the "Committee") is a committee of the Board of directors (the "Board") of Supremex Inc. ("Supremex").
-Its primary function is to assist the Board members in fulfilling their applicable responsibilities to Supremex, the Shareholder(s), the investment community and others by:
+The Audit Committee (the "Committee") is a committee of the Board of directors (the "Board") of Supremex Inc. ("Supremex" or the ''Corporation'').
+Its primary function is to assist the Board in its oversight and supervision of (i) the integrity of the financial reporting of Supremex, (ii) Supremex' internal controls, (iii) the independence, qualifications and performance of the Corporation's external auditor (the ''External Auditor''), and (iv) Supremex' compliance with applicable securities legislation.